 This guide is a starting point for finding primary source documents in the Humanities.
-It is arranged by geographic region.
+The pages in this guide are organized by geographic region or by topic.

 A primary source is a document or other sort of evidence written or created during the time under study, or by one of the persons or organizations directly involved in the event.
 Primary sources offer an inside view of a particular event.

 - Original documents (excerpts or translations are acceptable):

 - diaries, speeches, letters, minutes, interviews, news film footage, autobiographies, official records.

 - poetry, drama, novels, music, art, films.

 Examples of primary sources

 For APA style, see the APA citation guide and look for the resource type you are citing.